 Cartilage is one example of such cells.
-The presence of HA in those cells maintains the lubrication of joints and allows them to preserve water for other tissues.
-By retaining an adequate amount of water, our joints are less likely to turn out to be fragile and weak.
+Thus, the presence of HA in those cells maintains the lubrication of joints.
+Also, allows them to preserve water for other tissues.
+Thus, by retaining an adequate amount of water, our joints are less likely to turn out to be fragile and weak.

 Hyaluronic Acid also aids in the restoration of skin by maintaining its elastin and collagen.
-This encourages a healthy appearance.
+Most importantly, this encourages a healthy appearance.

 HA eliminates waste from cells and manages their movement.
-This results in an activation of our blood’s white cells.
+Thus, resulting in an activation of our blood’s white cells.